Tommie Harris

-Tommie Harris, Jr. (born April 29, 1983) is an American former professional football player who was a defensive tackle for eight seasons in the National Football League (NFL).
+Tommie Harris Jr. (born April 29, 1983) is an American former professional football player who was a defensive tackle for eight seasons in the National Football League (NFL).
 He played college football for the University of Oklahoma, and was recognized as a consensus All-American twice.
-The Chicago Bears chose him in the first round of the 2004 NFL Draft, and he also played a season for the San Diego Chargers.
+The Chicago Bears chose him in the first round of the 2004 NFL draft, and he also played a season for the San Diego Chargers.
 He was a three-time Pro Bowl selection.

-Early years
+Early life

-Harris was born in Germany and raised in Killeen, Texas.
+Harris was born in Nuremberg, Germany, where his father, Tommie Sr, was stationed as a United States Army drill sergeant.
+Harris and his family relocated often due to Tommie Sr's role in the Army before finally settling in Killeen, Texas.
+Harris' father became a Pentecostal minister, while his mother, Janine, worked as a special education teacher.
+Harris was raised in a devout Christian household alongside his four sisters.

 He attended Ellison High School in Killeen.
 As a member of the Ellison Eagles, Harris became one of the nation's top defensive high school prospects, including being ranked as the No. 35 high school prospect in the nation by recruiting analyst Tom Lemming.
 During the 1998 football season, he was a back-up defensive tackle in his sophomore year for the Eagles who were ranked No. 1 in the state of Texas and No. 13 in the nation.
 He was also a member of Ellison's track and field team, where he participated in the shot put.